chrisley75/pulumi_deploy_k8s_botkube_ChatOps/README.md

 This offers a few important advantages:

-* A very human way to manage your infrastructure, by chatting with a bot. @chatbot logs is much easier to understand than kubectl logs hello-minikube-64b64df8c9-fkb6w -ndefault
+* A very human way to manage your infrastructure, by chatting with a bot.
 * It can be part of a shared chat, so that people can collaborate and share information.
 This also offers a record of executed commands and actions.
 * It can help safely overcome network and firewall restrictions to make working from home or on the go possible.
 * A unified interface over DevOps tools, manage Kubernetes and OpenShift with the same interfaceIt can simplify and secure infrastructure tasks, so they can be done by the developers themselves.